opossum-tool/OpossumUI/USER_GUIDE.md

   the `Selected Resource Panel`.
 They are always editable.
 - The _SAVE_ and _Delete_ buttons allow saving/deleting the selected attribution.
 Note that the changes affect multiple resources if the selected attribution is linked to multiple resources.
+- The _Mark for replacement_ button allows to mark an attribution for replacement.
+After marking an attribution.
+  One can navigate to another attribution and press the _Replace marked_ button.
+This opens a popup.
+In the popup, clicking the _Replace_ button removes the marked attribution and replaces it this the currently selected one.
 - A `Resource List` shows the path of all resources linked to the selected attribution.
 Clicking on a path shows the selected resource in the `Audit View`.